GishaCG/Installing-LaserJet-Pro-M203d/README.md

-# Installing-LaserJet-Pro-M203d
+# Installing-LaserJet-Pro-M203d to Linux
-How to hnstall LaserJet Pro M203d
+How to install LaserJet Pro M203d in Linux OS. hplip-3.17.14.run also uploaded for downliading

-1. Copy hplip-3.17.14.run to  Downloads
+1. Copy/Download hplip-3.17.14.run to  Downloads

 2. Open terminal (Ctrl+Alt+T) and run: